 • TechSmith offers tutorials on how to use Snagit and its features.
 Visit the TechSmith Snagit Tutorials page.

-• You can also work with your Instructional Designer to learn more about this product.
+• You can also work with your instructional designer to learn more about this product.

 • The Access for All course in Canvas offers step-by-step instructions for how to record with Snagit, add closed captions in YouTube, and embed the video into Blackboard.